albinkafexhiu/mkdStocks/README.md

 - Enhanced error handling and data validation
 - Simplified process of adding new data processing features

+### Frontend Architecture Improvements
+Refactored the frontend components using modern React patterns and best practices for better maintainability and reusability:

+- Implemented custom hooks for data management and shared logic (useStockData, useAnalysis, useFundamental, useSymbols)
+- Created reusable UI components with TypeScript for better type safety
+- Applied component composition pattern for complex UI elements
+- Organized code structure by feature domains (analysis, stocks, fundamental)
+- Improved error handling and loading states across all components
+- Standardized symbol selection and data visualization components
+- Enhanced code maintainability through proper separation of concerns
+- Implemented proper TypeScript interfaces for all data structures
+- Created consistent UI patterns across different sections of the application

+The frontend refactoring focuses on making the code more maintainable, reusable, and type-safe while maintaining all existing functionality and improving user experience.

 *More implementations coming soon...*